 Some people find that soaking the cloth in an astringent liquid, such as aluminum acetate, reduces further swelling and itching.

 Soaking the rash in cool water may also help.

 4. Resist scratching the skin

-Unscrubbed fingernails may also contain traces of urushiol, which can be transmitted to the skin through scratching.
-This can lead to further itching and a more severe poison ivy rash.
+Unscrubbed fingernails may also contain traces of urushiol, which can pass onto the skin through scratching.
+This can lead to further itching and a worsening of the rash.